danial23/wiktionary-chrome-extension/README.md

 **Popup Mode:** Toggle popup mode by pressing Alt+P, then highlight a word (by double-clicking or dragging) to see its definition(s) in a popup.
 Popup Mode is only available in English.
 You can change this shortcut on chrome://extensions/shortcuts

 **Note:** In PDF files, the methods above do not work.
-You can instead highlight the word while the side panel is open, then right click and select _Wiktionary search_.
+Instead, while the side panel is open, highlight a word, right-click it and select _Wiktionary search_.

 ## Developer notes